 The first is the reuse of the components which is profitable if the value of the component reaches a certain threshold and can be tested successfully.
 The electronic components are manually or automatically desolded and tested.
 After a successful test the components are prepared for reuse.

 The second point of view is the recycling of valuable materials from the electronic components.
-Therefore the components are analyzed, based on a composition model, according to the content of precious metals, hazardous substances or rare materials.
-The components are automatically loosened from the PCB in which a destruction of the component is acceptable and simplifies the process of lossening.
+Therefore the components are analyzed, based on a composition model, according to the content of precious metals, hazardous substances or trace? or rare earth elements? materials.
+The components are automatically loosened from the PCB in which a destruction of the component is acceptable and simplifies the process of loosening.
 The removed components are sorted depending on valuable materials to increase the material concentration.